 St Louis Market Trends

-Newest St. Louis Housing Report - September 2023
+Newest St. Louis Housing Report

-These figures compare real estate activity in September 2023 to September 2022
+These figures compare real estate activity in August 2024 to August 2023

 Comments below from St. Louis REALTORS